-To be in proper written form, a Nominating REIT Unitholder's notice to the Trustees must set forth: (i) as to each Person whom the Nominating REIT Unitholder proposes to nominate for election as a Trustee: (A) the name, age, business address and residential address of the Person, (B) the principal occupation or employment of the Person.
-(C) the class or series and number of Units or Special Voting Units which are controlled or which are owned beneficially or of record by the Person as of the record date for the meeting of Unitholders (if such date shall then have been made publicly available and shall have occurred) and as of the date of such notice, and (D) any other information relating to the Person that would be required to be disclosed in a dissident's proxy circular in connection with solicitations of proxies for election of Trustees pursuant to applicable Securities Laws (as defined in the Declaration of Trust); and (ii) as to the Nominating REIT Unitholder giving the notice, any proxy, contract, arrangement, understanding or relationship pursuant to which such Nominating REIT Unitholder has a right to vote any Units and any other information relating to such Nominating REIT Unitholder that would be required to be made in a dissident's proxy circular in connection with solicitations of proxies for election of Trustees pursuant to applicable Securities Laws (as defined in the Declaration of Trust).
+To be in proper written form, a Nominating REIT Unitholder's notice to the Trustees must set forth: (i) as to each Person whom the Nominating REIT Unitholder proposes to nominate for election as a Trustee: (A) the name, age, business address and residential address of the Person, (B) the principal occupation or employment of the Person, (C) the class or series and number of Units which are controlled or which are owned beneficially or of record by the Person as of the record date for the meeting of Unitholders (if such date shall then have been made publicly available and shall have occurred) and as of the date of such notice, and (D) any other information relating to the Person that would be required to be disclosed in a dissident's proxy circular in connection with solicitations of proxies for election of Trustees pursuant to applicable securities laws; and (ii) as to the Nominating REIT Unitholder giving the notice, any proxy, contract, arrangement, understanding or relationship pursuant to which such Nominating REIT Unitholder has a right to vote any Units and any other information relating to such Nominating REIT Unitholder that would be required to be made in a dissident's proxy circular in connection with solicitations of proxies for election of Trustees pursuant to applicable securities laws.
 The REIT may require any proposed nominee to furnish such other information as may reasonably be required by the REIT to determine the eligibility of such proposed nominee to serve as an Independent Trustee or that could be material to a reasonable Unitholder's understanding of the independence, or lack thereof, of such proposed nominee.
 Notwithstanding the foregoing, the REIT shall not request other information that: exceeds what is required in a dissident proxy circular; goes beyond what is necessary to determine trustee nominee qualifications, relevant experience, unitholding or voting interest in the REIT, or independence in the same manner as would be required for management nominees; or goes beyond what is required under law or regulation.